 Blue line, blue line, blue line - over and over again.
 He could not turn away, he could not face any other obstacle just yet.
 He had to concentrate on the lines, the directions until the image was taken from his hands.

 "It was a simple overlooked error, Donatello," LeatherHead assured gently before offering his hand yet again.
-The highly intelligent crocodile simply smiled at his confused expression and pressed the offered object into his palm.
+The highly intelligent crocodile smiled at his confused expression and pressed the offered object into his palm.
 "There is no reason to be ashamed of a simple mistake."

-"Yeah, I suppose so," the turtle responded with a disdainful sigh, still eying the rolled up schematic before accepting the offered object in return.
-He looked at the key to the newly improved Sewer Slider, the one that was waiting to be driven home, to be tested out now that it was completely fixed.
+"Yeah, I suppose so," the turtle responded with a disdainful sigh, still eyeing the rolled up schematic before accepting the offered object in return.
+He looked at the key to the newly improved Sewer Slider, the one that was just waiting to be driven home, to be tested out now that it was completely fixed.

-The turtle glanced to the machine resting by the garage like entrance to his friend's lair.
+The turtle glanced to the machine resting by the garage entrance to his friend's lair.
 It was such a simple fix, too.
 Donatello should have been able to do it himself.
 He had developed the Slider from scratch, after all.